1.1 Activity Summary

 1.3 Define Deployment Architecture

-The precise number of collectors that you need will depend on your volume of data, its distribution, and your desired time scale for discovery.
-The architecture overview below illustrates how different patterns of Collectors may be used for different areas of a business.
+The precise number of collectors that is needed depends on the volume of data, its distribution, and the desired time scale for discovery.
+The following should be considered to decide on the most appropriate deployment plan:

 More details about the way that Collector Groups are used to manage the interaction of Collectors and repositories see the overview at the link below: